AmandaEMK/project-two/README.md

 ## Features

+The features on mobile are the same as on desktop.

+### Existing Features

+- World map
-The main part of the project is the interactive world map displaying the latest COVID-19 data.
+    - The main part of the project is the interactive world map displaying the latest COVID-19 data.
 When you hover a country, you can see the latest stats in a pop-up.
 If you click a country, a chart will load displaying historic stats.

+- News
-There is also a news section displaying a selection of the latest UK news on COVID-19.
+    - The news section displaying a selection (6 articles) of the latest UK news on COVID-19.

+- About
-About for more info and giving credit to sources, and contact in case someone would have something to say.
+    - For more info and giving credit to the API I'm using

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
+- Contact

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+    - In case someone would have something to say

 ### Features Left to Implement

-- Another feature idea
+More charts and the ability to select region for news (and perhaps load more articles) would be good things to add in the future.

 ## Technologies Used